X / TwitterBy Laura Cairns·7 min read·March 2, 2026

 Not random replies, not "great post!" replies, but strategic, positioned replies on high-traffic threads that make their name visible to audiences they'd never reach through their own posts alone.
 This guide explains the mechanics, the strategy, and how to build a sustainable reply-led growth engine on X.

-How X's Algorithm Distributes Replies
+How Does X's Algorithm Distribute Replies?

 X's For You feed (the algorithmic tab that most users see by default) doesn't just show posts — it surfaces replies.
 Specifically, it surfaces replies that receive engagement: likes, quote posts, and sub-replies from accounts the viewer follows or that the algorithm has identified as relevant.